smarha/tech-writing-files/JsQuery - edit.md

 JsQuery - is a query language for jsonb data type, introduced in PostgreSQL 9.4.

-> It's primary goal is to provide an additional functionality to jsonb (currently missing in PostgreSQL), such as a simple and effective way to search in nested objects and arrays, more comparison operators with indexes support.
+> It's primary goal is to provide an additional functionality to jsonb (currently missing in PostgreSQL), such as a simple and effective way to search in nested objects and arrays, and more comparison operators with indexes support.
 We hope, that jsquery will be eventually a part of PostgreSQL.

 Its primary goal is to provide additional functionality to jsonb (currently missing in PostgreSQL), such as a simple and effective way to search in nested objects and arrays, more comparison operators with **index** support.
 We hope that jsquery **will eventually become** part of PostgreSQL.